TheRealCaptainAwesome/LEGACY_social_network/README.md

 ## Contributing

 This is solely a personal project, so while contributions is always appreciated and welcome if you want to practice using Git, be aware that changes might be made to your contributions.

+Feel free to snag the code and build something useful out of this.